IsmailAbousalem/HandTrackingMouse/README.md

 # HandTrackingMouse
 Experience touchless interaction with your computer via my Python/AI project!
 Control your mouse with gesture-based hand tracking.

 # PyAutoGUI, cv2, and MediaPipe are used to track and detect the hand and plot different points onto the fingers.
+The pink border on screen is related to the edge of the computer screen.
+If you move your finger to the edge of the pink box, you are at the edge of your monitor.

 ![image](https://github.com/IsmailAbousalem/HandTrackingMouse/assets/100754446/30c6ff56-fc77-4f4a-82ae-9057e4eb863f)